Albert B. Chandler UK Hospital

 The program isn’t just run by these amazing doctors, however, it also includes highly experienced and caring nurses and a strong ECMO program.
 ECMO (Extra Corporeal Membrane Oxygenation) is a technique used to provide life support for patients with damaged lungs.
 It is used to keep the patients alive until they are able to get a lung transplant.
 To learn more about Sid’s personal experience with ECMO, read this blog.

 The UK lung transplant program was a necessity because according to the CDC, Kentucky has the second highest number of smokers out of all 50 states.
 Over a quarter of the population in Kentucky smokes due to a deep rooted culture of smoking that goes back generations.
 Smoking causes diseases such as COPD and lung cancer.
 Because of the poor lung health in the community there is a real need for this program.
 The program has continued to expand since it began and it now has clinics in Lexington and Louisville.
 However, they are not limited to those two cities.
 They serve patients all across Kentucky and the surrounding states, which, is why they took on Sid as their patient from Atlanta, Georgia.

 The highly qualified, hard-working, and most of all caring doctors, nurses, ECMO team, and all other staff at the UK hospital lung transplant program are working to advance lung transplantation and more importantly to save lives with their research and experience.
 For this reason, The Sid Foundation is supporting their efforts by raising funds so they can continue to grow and give people a second chance at life.

-To learn about Sid’s experience at UK Hospital read this blog and the blogs following it.
+To learn about Sid’s experience at UK Hospital read this blog.